 Gum disease is linked to some serious conditions that affect your whole body, including cardiovascular issues and diabetes.
-Thankfully, it’s easy to prevent the disease by diligently practicing good oral hygiene and receiving regular oral health care from the caring team at Ueno Center Dental Specialists in Campbell, California.
+Thankfully, it’s easy to prevent the disease by diligently practicing good oral hygiene and receiving regular oral health care from the caring team at Ueno Center Dental Specialists in Campbell, California, serving San Jose, Cupertino, Los Gatos and surrounding areas.
 To find out more about gum disease prevention, call the office for an appointment or request one online today.

 Gum disease is a highly common oral health condition that progresses slowly.
 It’s an infection of the soft tissues in your mouth that wrap around and support your teeth.
 The infection develops when bacteria gather on the surfaces of your teeth in the form of a pasty film called plaque.
 Plaque hardens into tartar, which your dentist can remove during a professional cleaning at Ueno Center Dental Specialists.